Local-Canonicalization Equivariant Graph Neural Networks for Sample-Efficient and Generalizable Swarm Robot Control: Method

 \subsection{Agent-Centric Canonicalization}

-To embed the $E(2)$ equvariance, we eliminate dependence on arbitrary global orientations by transforming observation $O$ into an \emph{agent-centric canonical frame}.
-For each agent $i$, we construct a local orthonormal basis $(x_i, y_i)$.
-The canonical x-axis is aligned with the agent’s velocity and defined as
+To construct an $E(2)$-equivariant policy, we first express each agent's observation in a canonical agent-centric coordinate frame.
+This removes dependence on the arbitrary origin, orientation, and handedness of the global coordinate system before the observation is passed to the graph encoder.
+For each agent $i$, we center the local frame at $p_i$ and construct an orthonormal basis $R_i=[\,x_i\;\;y_i\,]\in O(2)$.
+The canonical $x$-axis is aligned with the agent's velocity: